The Rwenzori coffee project

-A user-friendly compendium about coffee farming, covering all related topics from agronomy, pests and diseases, market organization, marketing and certification.
-In case of curiosity, the compendium is extended by a litterature review where more detailled information, sometime scientific, can be found.
+A user-friendly compendium about Arabica coffee farming, covering all related topics from agronomy, pests and diseases, to market organization, marketing and certification.
 More details →

-In the beginning of the 20th century, Arabica coffee was introduced in Western Uganda on the slopes of Rwenzori Mountains.
-The region is optimal for coffee farming as between 1500m. to 2000m., climate conditions are favourable to Arabica growth and soil richness is evenly distributed ensuring correct production level.
+In the beginning of the 20th century, Arabica coffee was introduced in Western Uganda on the slopes of the Rwenzori Mountains.
+The region is optimal for coffee farming: between 1500m and 2000m of altitude, climate conditions are favorable to Arabica growth and soil richness is evenly distributed, ensuring satisfying production levels.

-Under these conditions, coffee farming started to attract an increasing number of farmers from the mountains, who were able to generate from the crop an important source of income, thus improving their livelihood.
+In these conditions, coffee farming started to attract an increasing number of farmers from the mountains, who were able to improve their livelihood by generating an important source of income from the crops.

 Until the 90s, Rwenzori coffee production remained discreet, limited in volume and known only by coffee trading specialists.
-The situation changed during 2000 decade when the coffee market initiated an important mutation which definitely impacted the region production: from a traditional commodity market, where volume and price prevail in trade negotiation, a new market segment emerged, where quality receives increased consideration.
-The “Specialty coffee” market segment was born and since then it has permanently grown, supported by a sustained demand from consumers who developed a connoisseur attitude, interested by flavour and aroma; new coffee consumers are now looking for products of quality, with specific and enjoyable combination of aroma.
+The situation changed during the 2000s, when the coffee market initiated an important mutation which definitely impacted the region’s production: from a traditional commodity market, where volume and price prevail in trade negotiation, a new market segment emerged, where quality receives increased consideration.
+The “Specialty coffee” market segment was born and since then it has continuously grown, supported by a sustained demand from consumers who developed a connoisseur attitude, interested in flavor and aroma; new coffee consumers are now looking for products of quality, with specific and enjoyable combination of aromas.

 In many ways, the context is a great opportunity: the sustained demand from consumers ensure the sale of the production at decent prices and it is an efficient economic situation to transfer richness to producers’ communities, ensuring social and economic growth to the region.
 The situation also ensures the supply to consumers of the beverage they are looking for.